-The obvious flower allegory aside, Rajnigandha is also a fine proof of Basu Chatterjee’s impeccable mettle as a storyteller.
-Case in point is the film’s opening scene.
+The obvious flower allegory aside, Rajnigandha is also fine proof of Basu Chatterjee’s impeccable mettle as a storyteller.
+A case in point is the film’s opening scene.
 Deepa falls asleep in a vacant train compartment.
 Upon waking up, she is unsure where it is headed.
 She de-boards the train, only to see a volley of people waving at her.
 The train disappears and uncertainty clouds her mind.
 Was it the right decision to get off the train?
 It is not difficult to observe how this small passage deconstructs the premise of Rajnigandha.
 Mind you, this is no spoiler that prevents you from enjoying the film.
 Chatterjee’s masterful writing is such that the suspense is maintained until the last running minute of the film.

 To give a glimpse of its plot, Rajnigandha is all about Deepa (Sinha), a Psychology post-graduate from an upper-middle-class family in Delhi.
 She is in love with the talkative Sanjay (Palekar), a joyous and often forgetful fellow working in a local corporation.
 Sanjay is loving but is notably full of himself – much to Deepa’s dismay.
 Their relationship has reached a point where Sanjay doesn’t feel the need to execute clichés that lovers indulge in.
-He is practical and often rants about a certain Ranganathan who is a threat to his impending promotion.
-Deepa, on the other hand, wants her lover to be a more tender, more attentive.
+He is practical and often rants about a certain Ranganathan who is a threat to his upcoming promotion.
+Deepa, on the other hand, wants her lover to be more tender, more attentive.
 However, everything falls into place when Sanjay regularly arrives at her place – albeit late – with a bouquet of his favourite tuberoses.

 The twist in the tale comes when Deepa gets an interview call from Bombay’s Wadia College for a lecturer’s post.
 She is in two minds.
 Bombay is far and it is also where her ex-flame Naveen (Dinesh Thakur) resides.
 Sanjay, on the other hand, is sarcastic about Naveen’s existence.
-He has immense trust in Deepa and is happy for her travelling solo for the interview.
+He has immense trust in Deepa and is happy for she travelling solo for the interview.
 He even contemplates getting a transfer to the head office in Bombay so that the couple can start afresh after getting married.
 Predictably enough, Deepa stumbles upon Naveen in the city and her mind begins to deflect between two shores – Sanjay and Naveen.

 Rajnigandha is all about Deepa’s ambiguous mind.
 It is in the Naveen chapter that we see Basu Chatterjee freezing frames to let Deepa’s mind speak aloud.
 Residues of her first love emerge in a sporadic fashion.
 While Naveen does not actively show a romantic inclination towards her, he is overtly considerate.
 He not only takes her around Bombay but also makes sure to use his contacts to recommend her for the job.
 Throughout this episode, Chatterjee sprinkles frames of Sanjay – always smiling and holding a bunch of tuberoses.
 Suddenly, Rajnigandha charters a narrative where the girl gets to choose between two men – one is characteristically good-natured and attractive whereas the other is cheerful and a symbol of permanence.

 Basu Chatterjee throws a bunch of questions on us through Rajnigandha.
 Can a person be equally in love with two people?
 Is marriage an act of comfort or of love?
 If we analyze, Deepa still harbours feelings for Naveen.
 Her interest in Sanjay stands equally undeterred.
 Struggling to address this conflict in her head, Deepa wants the men in her life to be unaware of each other.
-She keeps Naveen oblivious of her engagement with Sanjay.
+She keeps Naveen oblivious to her engagement with Sanjay.
 She wouldn’t want to write to Sanjay about Naveen receiving her at the train station.
 It is neither fully about the possibility she sees in Naveen nor about the safety net that Sanjay is.
 Deepa’s heart is in a fix owing to conventions and societal norms which piously heralds monogamous relationships.
 Deepa’s friend Ira (Ranjita Thakur) at one point says, “I have only gotten married, I never fell in love,” This is in sharp contrast to Deepa who is lucky enough to find love twice.

 Simplicity is a trademark Basu Chatterjee element.
-Rajnigandha, that way, is an incessantly simple film but is far cry from being simplistic.
-The filmmaker writes his screenplay in the most straightforward fashion with every worry, every flutter in Deepa’s heart underlined precisely.
+Rajnigandha, that way, is an incessantly simple film but is far from being simplistic.
+The filmmaker writes his screenplay in the most straightforward fashion with every worry, and every flutter in Deepa’s heart underlined precisely.
 One of the major amplifying factors in the narrative are the songs penned by Yogesh and set to tunes by Salil Chowdhury.
-Describing the protagonist’s dilemma in an utterly relatable fashion, they are highly instrumental in driving home point.
+Describing the protagonist’s dilemma in an utterly relatable fashion, they are highly instrumental in driving home a point.
 One of them goes,

 “In the way, in the way